Quackster/flint/README.md

 freestanding x86_64 Linux assembly (no libc).
 The `flintc` compiler is written in Rust with zero external dependencies.

+- Syntax: Java style conventions (classes, `int`/`void`, braces, 4-space
+  indent); all code samples below are Java and highlighted as such.
 - Source: `*.flint`
 - Pipeline: `lexer -> parser -> monomorphize -> codegen -> .s -> as -> ld -e _start`
 - Runtime: a hand-written freestanding `intrinsics.s` + `collections.s`